LIJUCHACKO/File-Tagger/README.md

 ```
   Close all instance of Dolphin browser and start again.
 Tag file option will appear in the action list.

-Usage
+Usage (for linux user)
 ------------------------------------
-  1. Right click on the folder/file and click "ADD TAG".
+  1. In Dolphin file browser, right click on the folder/file and select "ADD TAG" in actions menu.
 Enter the tags to bookmark the file and press "ADD TAG" button.Similar tags used before will be listed below.
 By clicking on them or by pressing enter, last tag can be replaced.

   2. In the "Browse Tag" tab, enter tags you want to search and files with approximate matching tags will come on the top.